raykostantchev/rayko_research_group/content/authors/anam_ishaq/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are developing terahertz equipment for biomedical applications and semiconductor investigations.
+bio: My research interests are building OCT and THz imaging equipment for biomedical applications.

 interests:
   - Terahertz Imaging and Sensing